Our mission

 We care about what you think.

-We do not claim that the products in our collections are the best at meeting the varied needs of the disability community, only that there is a real person and experience behind each product that say it's worth considering.
+We do not claim that the products in our collections are the best at meeting the varied needs of the disability community, only that there is a real person behind each product who says it's worth considering.
 If you know of a product or way of doing something that could work better, please tell us about it.
-We want to be a catalyst for dialogue and will consider all recommendations for our website.
+We want to be a catalyst for dialogue and will consider all recommendations.

 Everybody’s day is different; nobody’s day can be defined in one way.
 We embrace this, and we hope you’ll join us.